12 Difficulties Every Freelancer Faces and Tips To Overcome These Problems

 Freelancing provides a good opportunity for individuals to work on both online and offline platforms.
-Local Freelancing is well known for those who already established a network of client base inside their town, whereas online freelancing is far diverse and you don't always need a good client base to start working with.
+Local Freelancing is well known for those who already established a network of client base inside their town, whereas online freelancing is far more diverse and you don't always need a good client base to start working with.

 TABLE OF CONTENTS